China's Covid protests: Why they're happening and why they're significant

 China is still under heavy restrictions as Xi continues to pursue a “zero-Covid policy” – the only country in the world to still be pursuing elimination.
 That has led to sudden and draconian weeks-long lockdowns across the country, with people going hungry or having to subsist on instant noodles, as well as being barricaded into their apartments.
 Life in many Chinese cities has come to a standstill, and the economy is suffering.

-The lockdowns have become worse in recent days as record highs for days, with nearly 40,000 new infections on Saturday, the Guardian reported.
-Beijing has defended the policy as life-saving and necessary to prevent overwhelming the healthcare system.
+The lockdowns have become worse in recent days as record Covid cases are counted, with nearly 40,000 new infections on Saturday, the Guardian reported.
+Beijing has defended the ero-Covid policy as life-saving and necessary to prevent overwhelming the healthcare system.

 Projections by Auckland-based economist Rodney Jones, who was influential in convincing the New Zealand Government to lock down in 2020, show that infections will get rapidly worse.